marieladataworld/marieladataworld.github.io/README.md

-# (Testing website) Improving data collection systems and analysis of ICCAT fisheries in the wider Caribbean
+# Improving data collection systems and analysis of ICCAT fisheries in the wider Caribbean
-Testing estructure for static website to develop for the proyect **Improving data collection systems and analysis of ICCAT fisheries in the wider Caribbean** Team members: DD, FA, MF, MN
+Short description of the project and of this website (as a repository of the project).

+# Area of interest
+Map of the wider Caribbean.

+# Species of interest
+YFT and BUM, but the repository is not limited to those two, as it also includes other species of interest for ICCAT.

 # How to access the repositories
-Tutorial explaining step by step how to access to the documents and how to search for an specific document.
+Tutorial (Manual) explaining step by step how to access to the documents and how to search for an specific document.

 # Official Websites